 The following nursing resume example will provide you with valuable tips to help you write a resume that best highlights your experience and qualifications.
 Further, we provide you with a few bonus tips in the end so be sure to check it all out!

 A great way to start is to be sure to reference keywords from the job description and highlight any skills, awards, and certifications in the resume summary, that match with the job listing requirements.
-Read on to learn more and get inspired.

 Nursing Resume Example using our Traditional Resume Template

 Nursing resume sample you can copy and use